ewagner12/all-ways-egpu/README.md

 - If the script fails to automatically enable the eGPU at startup, but succeeds when you run it manually, try adding the following kernel parameter: `thunderbolt.host_reset=0`

+- If Bazzite Game Mode is showing a black screen using an AMD/Intel eGPU without a display connected to the eGPU, run the additional command [here](https://github.com/ewagner12/all-ways-egpu/issues/43#issuecomment-2869181418)

 - PR's for any other issues welcome :)